loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #ln programs consist of two syntactic fragments:

 #indent[
-  - The _Positive fragment_ describes how values are created.
+  - The _positive fragment_ describes how values are created.
 When we talk about values we refer to the positive fragment.
-  - The _Negative fragment_: describes how to consume environments of values.
+  - The _negative fragment_: describes how to consume environments of values.
 The negative fragment can also be referred to as commands.
 ]